Home > Camino Frances Guide > Camino Frances Stages > Stage 2: Roncesvalles to Zubiri

 • Listen to your feet.
 This is the day that blisters may start to appear.
 If you start to feel a hotspot then stop and take care of it.
 Sheeps wool, taping or Compeed work but take care of it.
 A hotspot will turn into a blister and a blister can stop a hike.

 • Take a small first aid kit and blister kit with you, just in case you need anything on the trail.
+Today is the day when blisters will start to make their presence known.
+Do not ignore them.

 • Take all your rubbish with you; leave no trace wherever you are